jswesner/salmon_nutrients_contaminants/README.md

 escapement abundance and salmon individual mass.
 Multiplies mass\*abundance for each collection to generate salmon escapement biomass.
 Fits Bayesian Generalized Additive Models to estimate the escapement of salmon biomass across time, species, and regions.
-NOTE:
-The data included here are NOT the raw data.
-Instead, the data are simulated and to be used for example code only.
-For the correct raw data, contact Dr. Greg Ruggerone: <gruggerone@nrccorp.com>.

 **4a) Prior Predictive Checks.R**: Conducts prior predictive checks on the models fit in steps 2 and 3.